Leptogenesis in Inflationary models with Non-Abelian Gauge Fields: Introduction

-This Letter is organized as follows.
+This paper is organized as follows.
 We first very briefly review the chromo-natural model proposed in \cite{Adshead:2012kp} to provide the inflationary setup well-suited for realizing the inflato-natural leptogenesis mechanism outlined above.
 We show how parity-violating tensor modes appear in this model and how they naturally lead to sizable $\langle{R\tilde R}\rangle$.
 We then compute lepton-antilepton asymmetry produced using gravitational anomaly.
 Relaying on sphalerons, this lepton-asymmetry is translated into Baryon-asymmetry, we can hence equate the computed lepton-number asymmetry to Baryon-asymmetry $n_B-n_{{\bar B}}$.
 Through a simple, but quite generic, reheating scenario we compute the photon number density $n_\gamma$ and finally discuss matching of this Baryon-asymmetry with the observed value \eqref{asymmetry}.
-1.5mm \paragraph{\textbf{ {Inflato-Natural Leptogenesis, the Setup}}} 1.5mm As pointed out above, the inflato-natural leptogenesis consists of an inflationary sector which is taken to be the chromo-natural model (or gauge-flation) minimally coupled to Einstein gravity.
-The action describing this model is \cite{Adshead:2012kp}